 - Now squeeze 1/2 lemon(medium size) to mix its juice for marinating the chicken pieces.

 - Lastly, add a handful of beresta or birista and mix it together.
-Now marinate chicken for at least 45 mins to 1 hour.
+Now marinate chicken or murg for at least 45 mins to 1 hour.

 - After 45 mins to 1 hr, take the same pan for making barista, place it on medium flame, then put the marinated chicken to the pan.
 Let it cook

 - After 1-2 mins turn down the pieces and cook it for 10 mins by covering the pan with a lid.

 - Again turn the chicken pieces and cook it for the next 8-10 mins, but don’t cover it then.
 I don’t add water to it, but you may add a little if you wish to.

 - Turn off the heat when the gravy of this chicken will be mostly dry up as shown in the pic.

 Rice is an important ingredient for biryani, so choosing the best rice and its perfect preparation is most for this recipe.
 First, choose superfine-scented long basmati rice or long grain Dehradun rice.